 - Professional cleaning when your vet says it's time

 Start that routine when your dog is young and you may push the first professional cleaning out by years.
-Start it in middle age and you'll dramatically slow disease progression.
+Start it in middle age and you'll still meaningfully slow things down.

 Frequently Asked Questions